package-url/purl-spec/README.rst

 - `bitbucket` for Bitbucket-based packages:
   - the default repository is `bitbucket.org`
-  - the `namespace` is the user or organization
+  - the `namespace` is the user or organization.
+It is not case sensitive and must be lowercased.
-  - the `name` is the repository name
+  - the `name` is the repository name.
+It is not case sensitive and must be lowercased.
   - the `version` is a commit or tag
   - examples::